Small Business Retirement Plans in Salem, OR

 Benefits of an MEP

-- Improved Access to Benefits: Businesses with limited resources to provide a retirement plan on their own can offer competitive retirement benefits through an MEP., which helps to attract and retain talented employees and offer a competitive advantage in hiring they otherwise may not have had.
+• Improved Access to Benefits: Small companies lacking resources to offer a retirement plan on their own can offer competitive retirement benefits through an MEP., helping to attract and retain talented employees and offer the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP

-There are advantages and disadvantages to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
-Different plans and accounts have different tax benefits, fees, required minimum distributions, contribution limits, and more.
-A respected financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.
+There are benefits and drawbacks to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
+Different plans and accounts have different tax advantages, fees, required minimum distributions, contribution limits, and more.
+A trusted financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.

 Employee Benefits